jupyter-widgets/ipywidgets/examples/web2/README.md

 ## Try it

 1. Start with a repository checkout, and run `npm install` in the root directory.
+2. Run `npm run build` in the root repo directory.
-2. Open the `index.html` file in this directory.
+3. Open the `index.html` file in this directory.